Enrolment

 What are Attendance Dues?

-The 2025 Aquinas College Attendance Dues for Year 7 or 8 students are $516 per student and $1,032 per Year 9 to 13 student.
+The 2026 Aquinas College Attendance Dues for Year 7 or 8 students are $536 per student and $1,072 per Year 9 to 13 student.
 Attendance Dues are invoiced from and payable to the Catholic Integrated Schools Office.
-It is administered and collected by the Hamilton Diocese Office.
 For more information, please visit our School Fees page.

 In addition, the Aquinas Board requests a voluntary contribution from families to support the resources and facilities that enhance every student’s education.
 This Aquinas College Contribution is $1,200 for one student, with a maximum contribution per family of $3,000.